ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 switch backdrop to [blank v]
-switch costume to [top left no bg v] show broadcast [check not white v] and wait set [QUAD1 FULL v] to (RESULT) next costume broadcast [check not white v] and wait set [QUAD2 FULL v] to (RESULT) next costume broadcast [check not white v] and wait set [QUAD3 FULL v] to (RESULT) next costume broadcast [check not white v] and wait set [QUAD4 FULL v] to (RESULT) erase all stamp full costumes::custom
+switch costume to [top left no bg v] show we will do this for each quadrant check not white, and then put the result in the QUAD variable. costume top left broadcast [check not white v] and wait set [QUAD1 FULL v] to (RESULT) then next is top right: next costume broadcast [check not white v] and wait set [QUAD2 FULL v] to (RESULT) bottom left: next costume broadcast [check not white v] and wait set [QUAD3 FULL v] to (RESULT) bottom right: next costume broadcast [check not white v] and wait set [QUAD4 FULL v] to (RESULT) clear the screen and run the stamp all costumes myblock erase all stamp full costumes::custom
 ```